 You will develop your knowledge of the National Statutory Frameworks of the Early Years Foundation Stage and Primary National Curriculum.

 With the support of an expert Class Mentor, you will develop your skills and competencies to teach across the Foundation Stage and Key Stage 1

-Trainees attend regular training seminars which are delivered by experts in their field.
+Trainees attend regular centre based learning conferences which are delivered by experts in their field.
 They also undertake considerable personal research with specific reference to their particular professional training placement.